NeoGeographyToolkit/StereoPipeline/docs/tools/otsu_threshold.rst

 --num-bins <integer (default: 256)>
     Number of bins to use for the histogram.
 A larger value is suggested if the image has some outlying pixel values.

+--nodata-value <double>
+    Use this nodata value instead of what is read from the file, if present.